austinseraphin/motion-accessibility/README.md

 => nil
 ```

-You can  refresh the browser by passing the `:refresh` or `:top` keyword.
+You can return to the top of the view hierarchy by using `:top`.
+This also refreshes the browser.

+You can refresh a table with `:refresh`.

 You may pass the `:scroll` keyword to scroll a UIScrollView or descendants, such as a UITableView.
 This still has some minor issues .